Huawei/containerops/component/README.md

 ### Why choose the Phusion BaseImage as the base image?

-### How to transfer data from the component with environment variables?
+### How to transfer data to the component inside with environment variables?

 ### How to collecting the data from stdout/stderr?